 I've Got You Under My Skin - Frank Sinatra with Nelson Riddle Orchestra

-The Start of a Singing Career
+The Start of a Frank Sinatra's Singing Career

 The very popular and successful Bandleader and Trumpet Player, Harry James, hired Sinatra, giving him a one year contract which earned him $75 a week.
-The young singer released his first commercial record, "From the Bottom of My Heart" in July, 1939.
+The young singer released his first commercial record, "From the Bottom of My Heart" in July 1939.
 The recording sold fewer than 8,000copies which made the record a rare find and record collectors worldwide were interested in adding it to their collections.
 The record business is unpredictable.
 The song "All or Nothing at All" started off with weak sales, but a few years later, it sold millions of copies when Columbia Records re-released it at the height of Sinatra's popularity.
 If not for Harry James, Sinatra may have never realized his dream, to be a singer, performer and recording artist.

 A turning point in Sinatra's career came when he signed with bandleader Tommy Dorsey who's band was one of the hottest bands at that time.
-Singing with Dorsey, increased Sinatras visability with the American public.
+Singing with Dorsey, increased Sinatra's visibility with the American public.
 Harry James, graciously let Frank out of his contract with him, realizing that to sign with Dorsey would be a great opportunity for Frank.
 Sinatra never forgot James' kindness and gave him the credit for his (Sinatras') rise to fame.

 Meanwhile, the relationship between Sinatra and Dorsey had definite problems because of the contract between the two.
 A greedy Dorsey was awarded 1/2 of Sinatra's lifetime earnings in the entertainment industry.
 That is pretty hard to believe, but it is well documented.
 Still, it was with Tommy Dorsey's orchestra that the classic Sinatra crooning began and the idol started to take form.

-By the early forties Sinatra had made a name for himself and he bought out his contract with Dorsey to pursue a solo career which he wanted badly.
+By the early forties, Sinatra had made a name for himself and he bought out his contract with Dorsey to pursue a solo career which he wanted badly.
 Success followed him and so did swarms of adoring teenage girls just to hear his unique phrasing and emotional performances."
-As his name became known nationally, there developed a new phenomenom - "bobby soxers" - hordes of teenage girls who would scream and mob the young crooner wherever he appeared.
+As his name became known nationally, there developed a new phenomenon - "bobby soxers" - hordes of teenage girls who would scream and mob the young crooner wherever he appeared.
 Frank soon became tired of this and wanted his privacy.
 His hands would ache after tireless autograph sessions with his fans.
-His tie, hat and shirts were literally ripped from his body.
+His tie, hat, and shirts were literally ripped from his body.

 Birthplace of Frank Sinatra

-Sinatra's big band debut in 1939 marked the beginning of an astonishing period of popular song recording, quality movie performances and radio and television successes which is unlikely ever to be equaled.
+Sinatra's big band debut in 1939 marked the beginning of an astonishing period of popular song recording, quality movie performances, and radio and television successes which is unlikely ever to be equaled.
 He most definitely was the first "American Idol".

 In May 1941, Sinatra was at the top of the male singer polls in the Billboard and Downbeat magazines and on December 31, 1942, Sinatra opened at the Paramount Theater in New York, a huge event.

-Many of of his songs have become world classics.
+Many of his songs have become world classics.
 In the mid-1960s he had major hits with songs like 'Strangers in the Night,' 'It Was a Very Good Year' and 'That's Life'.
 Frank Sinatra won five Grammys.
-Then in 1969 he topped it all with 'My Way', the record with which he is most closely associated and which he called his 'National Anthem'.
+Then in 1969, he topped it all with 'My Way', the record with which he is most closely associated and which he called his 'National Anthem'.
 Even today, it is one of the most played of all the Sinatra songs.

 His recording success continued after he founded his own recording company, Reprise Records, and produced such outstanding albums as "Moonlight Sinatra," and "Strangers in the Night".
 He was able to look back with satisfaction at his work during this most fruitful time of his career.
 He had climbed back.
 He was now an international superstar and one of the most famous men in the world.